donquixote/psr-4/psr-4.md

   OR it MUST make it possible to determine such a relationship.
   It is recommended, but not required, that this be a 1:1 relationship.

-5. For every class that is made available through a class file, there MUST be a namespace and a library directory, where:
+5. A class file for a class may exist ONLY IF there are a namespace and a directory such that:
   * The namespace is associated with the directory via the above relationship.
   * The class is "under" the namespace.
   * The class file is "under" the directory.